ArdaNogay/bitirmeprojesi-ArdaNogay/README.md

 ### Short Description
-Project Subject: Writing the service that determines the final prices of the products in a market according to the sales prices, using the Spring Boot Framework and optionally writing the frontend.
+Project Subject: Writing the service that determines the final prices of the products in a market according to the sales prices, using the Spring Boot Framework.
 Before you run and use this project, please read the readme file and main story by clicking below links.

 ### Main Story